 Design Thinking has multiple fronts such as Business Design, Service Design, Social Innovation, to name a few.
 To learn more about all the courses Echos offers in Australia, click here.

 4. Practice, practice, practice!

 All the knowledge in the world will have no use unless you put it into practice.
 The more you apply your learnings to developing innovative solutions, the more you will become experienced and confident when tackling complex problems.
-Practice makes perfect, as they say, so practice at work, in our personal projects, in your personal relationships, anywhere and everywhere!
+Practice makes perfect, as they say, so practice at work, in our projects, in your relationships, anywhere and everywhere!
 Don’t be scared to make a mistake and remember that mistakes are just another step to success.